muratk5n/thirdwave/en/README.md

 ---

-Merry band of corksuckers around Peter Thiel - that group is like a knitting circle, they blabber on constantly visit each others 'podcasts', give each other blowjobs..
+Merry band of corksuckers around Peter Thiel - that group is like a knitting circle, they blabber on, visit each others 'podcasts', give each other blowjobs..
 They aren't contrarian in the least.
 There is a clique, the clique has certain business interests, whatever is suitable for those interests becomes the contrarian viewpoint.

 ---